space-wizards/docs/src/en/space-station-14/round-flow/proposals/changeling.md

 - **Eyeslug | high | low | any**

-One of the changeling's eyes falls out and rapidly regrows, creating a bloody eyeslug that can go under doors, be picked up, and only has 5 HP.
+One of the changeling's eyes falls out and rapidly regrows, creating a bloody eyeslug that can go under doors, ventcrawl, be picked up, and only has 5 HP.
 If the eyeslug ever comes across a stunned or critical humanoid, it can burrow into their face, killing the eyeslug and infecting them with a disease shortly after that causes the humanoid to slowly exhibit symptoms of a starving changeling, but without the changeling's ability to recover from them quickly.
 The longer the humanoid has this disease, the more biomass a changeling will acquire upon devouring them.
-A dead humanoid cannot be infected, and a rotting corpse will lose all built-up bonus biomass instantly.
+A dead humanoid can be infected but will not progress the infection until they're revived.

 - **Handspider | low | medium | any**

-The changeling's currently active hand falls off and rapidly regrows, dropping their held item and creating a handspider that moves quickly and can go under doors but cannot directly damage people.
+The changeling's currently active hand falls off and rapidly regrows, dropping their held item and creating a handspider that moves quickly and can ventcrawl but cannot directly damage people.
 The handspider can jump onto people's faces to stun them for around 5 seconds, this ability has a long cooldown and leaves the handspider stuck in place for the duration of that stun.
 The handspider cannot stun people wearing a face-covering helmet or mask unless the mask is cosmetic such as the clown mask.

 - **Legworm | medium | high | disguised**